indrora/ponzu/docs/spec.md

 * The characters 'PONZU\0'.
 * A one byte record type (uint8_t)
 * A two-byte (uint16_t) flag field.
-* A uint64_t defining the length of the data segment to follow
+* A uint64_t defining the number of data segments (4K blocks) to follow
-* A uint16_t defining the number of bytes used in the final data segment
+* A uint16_t defining the number of bytes used in the final data block
 * A 64-byte (512 bits) BLAKE2b-512 checksum of the relevant scope (see [Checksums](#checksums))

 A C implementation of the standard might use something like this: